 CINCINNATI and SEATTLE— CostQuest Associates’ (CQA) BroadbandFabric StatePlan data is in place and being used across the country, including California, Maine, Missouri, Nevada, Ohio, and Oregon.
-These States and many others are working to expand broadband access, while aligning their broadband offices and stakeholders to take advantage of $42.5B that has been earmarked from the Infrastructure Investment and Jobs Act (IIJA) which rolls out later this year.
-This funding will be allocated by NTIA and will be based on the Federal Communications Commission (FCC) maps based on CQA’s National Fabric.
-The question now posed to States is how to best utilize the funds available to them – and they have turned to CQA to help answer it.
+These states and many others are working to expand broadband access while aligning their broadband offices and stakeholders to take advantage of $42.5B that has been earmarked from the Infrastructure Investment and Jobs Act (IIJA) which rolls out later this year.
+This federal broadband funding will be allocated by NTIA and will be based on the Federal Communications Commission (FCC) maps based on CQA’s National Fabric.
+The question now posed to states is how to best utilize the funds available to them – and they have turned to CQA to help answer it.

 With billions of dollars to apportion for broadband deployment, CQA’s data strengths are in identifying the highest need areas throughout the state, prioritizing program spending, and identifying those areas with above average costs.
-CQA’s broadband, cost and locational knowledge are the power behind the data, giving states the strategies and tools to make the most effective use of their broadband deployment funding.
+CQA’s broadband, cost, and locational knowledge are the power behind the data, giving states the strategies and tools to make the most effective use of their federal broadband funding.